AlejandroNeira98/BlogProject/README.md

 `cd BlogProject`
 3.- Install the project's dependencies by running this command:
 `bundle install`
-4.- To run the application the following command `rails s`
+4.- In PostgreSQL create a database, remember the name, the owner and the password 5.- Go to config/database.yml under development specify the database name, owner(username), and password 6.- To migrate from rails to your database run 'rails db:migrate' 6.- To run the application the following command `rails s`

 ## Author